 13. Wall panel idea for a living room with alcoves

 Image source @kllowyreno

 Plain walls can dull down a space, especially in the living room where character and style should come into play.
 Spruce up sad walls with little details such as periodic panelling to give your home a touch of English elegance.

 This living room panelling idea by @kllowyreno shows us how it’s done.
 With split panelling across one side of the wall to match with the fireplace so beautifully.
 We love how the walls and the fireplace blend into each other as an entire feature wall.

 14. Half wall panelling idea for a beige living room

 Image source @olivetreecottage2

-If you’ve got a fireplace that needs something extra, panelling is a great way to add texture and depth in a modern way.
-Furthermore, adding cornice to your ceiling to match your panelling will complete the look and bring out the style more.
+If you have a fireplace that needs something extra, panelling is a great way to add texture and depth in a modern way.
+Furthermore, adding a cornice to your ceiling to match your panelling will complete the look and bring out the style more.

 15. Elevate Your Living Space with Shaker Panelling Behind the Sofa

 Shaker panelling proves to be a versatile and timeless choice for enhancing your living room.
 With its clean lines and minimalist design, it brings a touch of sophistication that complements various interior styles.
 Beyond aesthetics, the panelling adds textural depth, concealing wall imperfections while providing a durable and practical solution for high-traffic areas.
 Its customization options ensure a seamless fit into your existing decor, making shaker panelling a stylish and functional investment that elevates the overall ambience of your home.